 Dr. Jazmin Reyes-Portillo is an Assistant Professor in the Psychology Department at Montclair State University.
 Dr. Reyes-Portillo completed her Ph.D. in Clinical Psychology at Rutgers, The State University of New Jersey.
 She was a recipient of the Sallie Foundation Postdoctoral Research Fellowship at Columbia University Medical Center/New York State Psychiatric Institute.
 Dr. Reyes-Portillo graduated with a B.A. in Psychology from Wellesley College.
 Her research interests include using digital health technology to improve racial/ethnic minority youth access to mental health treatment for depression and anxiety disorders; implementation and dissemination of evidence-based practices in schools and community settings; suicide prevention; and Latinx mental health.

-Cody Weeks is a second year Ph.D. student in the Clinical Psychology program.
+Cody Weeks is a fifth year Ph.D. student in the Clinical Psychology program.
 He is interested in the intersection between technology and mental health, including how social media use relates to anxiety, depression, and substance abuse.

-Petty Tineo is a second year Ph.D. student in the Clinical Psychology program.
+Petty Tineo is a fifth year Ph.D. student in the Clinical Psychology program.
 She is interested in understanding ethnic and cultural differences in exposure to traumatic events, long-term mental health outcomes in the aftermath of trauma, suicide prevention, and improving access to mental health services.

-Danielle Rette, BS
+Danielle Rette, MA

-Danielle Rette is a first year Ph.D. student in the Clinical Psychology program.
+Danielle Rette is a third year Ph.D. student in the Clinical Psychology program.
 She is interested in examining the sociodemographic and dyadic early risk and protective factors for the development of depression and anxiety in children and adolescents.